Who’s most at risk of developing blood clots?

 Classic symptoms for DVT include pain, swelling, discoloration (bluish or reddish) and warmth.
 For PEs, symptoms include shortness of breath, chest pain, lightheadedness, rapid pulse, an unexplained cough – perhaps even coughing up blood.

 Common risk factors include obesity, pregnancy, increase in estrogen (such as birth control pills or hormone replacement therapy), smoking, sitting for a long period of time (especially with your legs crossed) or lying in bed for a long time with your legs still.
-Blood clots also can form after major surgery or after you’ve injured a vein through causes such as broken bones or severe muscle injury.
+Blood clots can also form after major surgery or if you’ve injured a vein from a broken bone or a severe muscle injury.

 If someone in your family has had a stroke, heart attack or any type of blood clots, this also can mean you are at higher risk for having clots and should talk with your doctor about it.